septian-dharmasaputra2009/septian-dharmasaputra2009/README.md

 - 👀 I’m interested in Python & SQL
 - 🌱 I’m currently learning Python & SQL
 - 💞️ I want to be Data Analysts
-- 📫 How to reach me you can find in my profile
+- 📫 How to reach me: you can find in my profile
 - 😄 Pronouns: I'm a Man!!!
 - ⚡ Fun fact: I'm a Fridge, it's cool 😎